mafifafm/pxt-microbit/docs/test/courses/csintro/finalproject/project [classroom].md

 You should demonstrate a technique, efficiency, or block that you went out and learned how to do on your own, either from the documentation, or from another classmate.

 ## Incorporate a maker component
-You should not create a project that exists solely and independently on the micro:bit.
+You should not create a project that exists solely and independently on the Ragga.
 Your project should work together with tangible components such as servos, real buttons, switches, to do something unique.

 ## Timeframe
 Three weeks of in-class work and activities